jasonumiker/kubernetes-training/README.md

 And here is the details if you click into one - it'll show you all the resources that were created and any that they created.
 For example, the YAML only deployed a Deployment - but it created a ReplicaSet which created Pods and you see that all here.
 ![](images/argocd-2.png)

 Argo CD will restore things to the way that they were in git if they deviate.
 This includes 'pruning' which we've enabled - if we remove them from git it'll remove them from the cluster.
-We've told it explicity one exception to that in the [probe-test-app.yaml](argocd/probe-test-app.yaml) - to ignore the replica count on the Deployment - since the Horizontal Pod Autoscaler will be changing that (and we don't want them to fight each other).
+We've told it explicitly one exception to that in the [probe-test-app.yaml](argocd/probe-test-app.yaml) - to ignore the replica count on the Deployment - since the Horizontal Pod Autoscaler will be changing that (and we don't want them to fight each other).

 To see this in action, run `kubectl delete deployment probe-test-app` and then `kubectl get pods` - and you'll see Argo CD noticed it wasn't there and put it back right away.

 You can now remove the probe-test-app and see that Argo CD does prune it away as well with a `kubectl delete application probe-test-app -n argocd`

 ## Progressive Delivery with Argo Rollouts
-One of the challanges with the GitOps approach is how to test whether the change you just merged to master was successful - and to automatically roll it back if it wasn't.
+One of the challenges with the GitOps approach is how to test whether the change you just merged to master was successful - and to automatically roll it back if it wasn't.
 Or perhaps you want to do advanced progressive rollout patterns where you gradually ramp up traffic to the new version say shifting it from the old version in 10% increments and then pausing to make sure everything is still good.
 This is where [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/) comes in.

-The way that it works is that it replaces the Kuberntes built-in Deployment with a new Contoller called [Rollout](https://argo-rollouts.readthedocs.io/en/stable/features/specification/).
+The way that it works is that it replaces the Kubernetes built-in Deployment with a new Controller called [Rollout](https://argo-rollouts.readthedocs.io/en/stable/features/specification/).
 In here you can specify things like prePromotionAnalysis and/or postPromotionAnalysis tests to see whether you should shift traffic - and if you have just done so if you should roll it back.
 Or, alternatively, you can control deployments manually - where it will wait for you to call a `kubectl argo rollouts promote XXX` after you merged your change for it to actually roll it out.

 **NOTE:** Since this is a replacement for Deployment it can't help you to manage change for other objects like ConfigMaps or CRDs etc. It is only really useful for helping you to automatically test and rollback application Pods that would be deployed traditionally as part of a Kubernetes Deployment.
 You also will need to change your applications to use a Rollout instead of the built-in Deployment to use Argo Rollouts - moving to it isn't something that can be done automatically for you since you need to provide it with more details about your app than you did for a Deployment for it to work properly.